Ghareeb29/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 6. We've updated the type annotations to include the new types used in this test.

 This implementation tests the `get_json` function without making actual HTTP requests, by mocking the `requests.get` function.
 It verifies that `get_json` calls `requests.get` with the correct URL and returns the expected payload.

+### Task 3: Parameterize and patch as decorators

+1. We've added a new class `TestMemoize` that inherits from `unittest.TestCase`.

+2. Inside `TestMemoize`, we've implemented the `test_memoize` method.

+3. Within `test_memoize`, we define the `TestClass` as specified in the task, with `a_method` and `a_property` (decorated with `@memoize`).

+4. We use `patch.object` to mock the `a_method` of `TestClass`, setting its return value to 42.

+5. In the test:
+   * We create an instance of `TestClass`.
+   * We call `a_property` twice and store the results.
+   * We assert that both calls to `a_property` return 42.
+   * We use `assert_called_once()` to verify that `a_method` was only called once, demonstrating that the memoization worked.

+6. We've updated the type annotations to include the new types used in this test.

+This implementation tests the `memoize` decorator by verifying that:

+* The correct result (42) is returned when calling the memoized property.
+* The underlying method (`a_method`) is only called once, even when the property is accessed multiple times.

+This addition completes the implementation of the `TestMemoize` class with the `test_memoize` method as requested in the task.
+It demonstrates understanding of memoization and correctly tests the behavior of the `memoize` decorator.